Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 By introducing sub-controllers in openPnP, it is now possible to delegate various tasks to various controllers.This project builds on that feature.
 Each z-axis subcontroller, will connect to the mainframe by either USB or CAN

-Files are made with Kicad Nightly Builde.
+Files are made with Kicad Nightly Build.

 PROS:
 By using a linear 3 phase motor controller with an onboard stepper IC for rotation, wires can be kept very short.